thchoudhury/ApiTestingUsingJmeter/README.md

 # API Testing Using Jmeter And Postman

 ## Overview
-**OctoPerf** is a bootstrapped company, made by independent performance geeks.
-Which is why all our efforts are directed to the product.

-Here, APIs of Octoperf websites has been tested [using Jmeter](https://github.com/thchoudhury/ApiTestingUsingJmeterAndPostman/tree/master/UsingJmeter) and [using Postman](https://github.com/thchoudhury/ApiTestingUsingJmeterAndPostman/tree/master/UsingPostman)
+Here, APIs of [Octoperf](https://doc.octoperf.com/) websites has been tested [using Jmeter](https://github.com/thchoudhury/ApiTestingUsingJmeterAndPostman/tree/master/UsingJmeter) and [using Postman](https://github.com/thchoudhury/ApiTestingUsingJmeterAndPostman/tree/master/UsingPostman)

 ## List of APIs